 "Yep!"
 Ron answered first, "A jerked-chicken Naco!
 Had to substitute on a few ingredients, but the one I ate was fantastic!
 Wish I hadn't forgotten the one I brought back for Ned to try, though..."

 Kim rolled her eyes, then turned to Drakken.
 "No point in you not mentioning it, our little debacle has been all over WhoTube!, after all."

 "Yes, rather excessively so."
 Drakken replied dryly.
 "Not to mention Summer Gale doing a recap of it every time she mentions you in a story now.
 You save those school children in Mississippi, she has to mention how she hopes it's helping you forget your humiliation.
-You stop Eddie from breaking his gang out of prison, she has to say at least there's one villain you managed to hang on to.
+You capture Camille Leon, she has to say at least there's one villain you managed to hang on to.
 The woman is insufferable!"